Sector Analysis

 Global oil demand in 2026 remains a subject of fierce debate between the two most influential forecasting bodies.
 The IEA projects demand plateauing near 103.5 million barrels per day (mb/d), citing accelerating EV adoption in China and Europe as the beginning of a structural demand peak.
 OPEC, by contrast, forecasts continued growth toward 106 mb/d by 2028, driven by petrochemical feedstock demand, aviation recovery, and industrialization in India, Southeast Asia, and Africa.
 The reality likely falls between these projections, but the divergence itself creates uncertainty that keeps a risk premium embedded in crude prices.

-OPEC+ policy remains the dominant near-term price driver.
+OPEC+ production cuts policy remains the dominant near-term price driver.
 The group has maintained voluntary production cuts of approximately 2.2 mb/d through early 2026, with Saudi Arabia bearing the bulk of restraint.
 The Kingdom's fiscal breakeven — estimated at $85–90/bbl Brent for budget balance — creates a strong incentive to manage prices above $80.
 However, cohesion within the group is being tested by Iraq's consistent overproduction and the UAE's desire to monetize its expanded production capacity.
 Any fracture in OPEC+ discipline could send prices toward $60/bbl, dramatically reshaping the upstream investment landscape.

 US shale production has surprised to the upside once again.
 Total US crude output reached 13.4 mb/d in Q1 2026, driven by efficiency gains in the Permian Basin where lateral lengths now average over 12,000 feet and drilling costs per well have declined 8–10% from 2023 peaks.
 However, the Permian's Tier 1 inventory is being depleted faster than acknowledged — some analysts estimate that at current drilling rates, the core Midland Basin has 5–7 years of premium inventory remaining before operators must shift to Tier 2 acreage with higher breakevens and lower initial production rates.
 This inventory exhaustion timeline is a critical but underappreciated factor for medium-term oil supply.